top of page

 NEUROCOUNSELING

-The craft of altering your mind/brain system is a complex task, as it includes the technical component, the emotional and psychological piece, as well as the art of interpreting data, observing your subjective response and guiding you to land in a safe, comfortable and productive place.
+The craft of altering your mind–brain system is a complex process.
+It involves not only a technical component, but also the emotional and psychological dimensions, along with the art of interpreting data, observing your subjective responses, and guiding you toward a state that feels safe, comfortable, and productive.

-Learning self-regulation could allow you to alter or inhibit the behaviors that could place you at risk, or create emotional dysfunction.
+Learning self-regulation can empower you to shift or inhibit behaviors that place you at risk or contribute to emotional dysregulation.

 NFB is a technique that optimizes the brain functioning by changing the focus of attention from your behavior, to the way your brain and nervous system works.